Both VILLUM FONDEN and VELUX FONDEN are non-profit, private charitable foundations and a part of THE VELUX FOUNDATIONS.

-VILLUM FONDEN and VELUX FONDEN are both non-profit, philanthropic foundations.
+VILLUM FONDEN and VELUX FONDEN are both non-profit, private charitable foundations.
 Among our grant areas are science, environmental, social and cultural purposes in Denmark and abroad.
 In 2016 the two foundations gave joint donations of approx. 155 million EUR for non-profit purposes.

 Both foundations were established by Villum Kann Rasmussen - the founder of VELUX and other companies in the VKR Group, whose mission it is to bring daylight, fresh air and a better environment into people’s everyday lives.